-"The problem right now is that there is no such thing as artisanal bologna," said avowed bologna fan David Chang in his GQ column back in March.
+"The problem right now is that there is no such thing as artisanal bologna," wrote avowed bologna fan David Chang in a column for GQ.
 "This blows my mind—we have craft doughnuts, beet pickles, beef jerky...but no bologna?"
 Wrong, David, my friend.
 You just have not been looking in the right places.
 Legions of Midwesterners, plain and fancy, have savored top-notch, locally-made bologna for years.
 We won't be stopping anytime soon.
 You're welcome to join us.

 The most famous bologna began in Bologna, Italy—home of mortadella, the lovely sausage studded with pork fat and pale green pistachios.
 In Italy it's cubed or sliced very thinly and served at room temperature on an antipasto platter.
 How did that evolve into the very different Midwestern specialty, which never appears on a plate in moderation?
 It has very little to do with Bologna, Italy, as it turns out, except for its name.

 How it Got From There to Here